ARMmbed/time_series_database_doc/amazon.md

 ## 1. Setup IAM Role

 Identity and Access Management (IAM) lets you set secure access for your various Amazon services.
+Here you'll set up an IAM Role that allows Lambda to connect to the RDS VPC.

 1. Go to the IAM service in the AWS console.
 1. Click "Roles".